-In honour of Valentine's Day I thought it would be fun to share some extracts of first meetings from my novels.
 In each instance are you able to tell how it will end?
 Love and marriage?
 Unrequited love?
 Unhappy marriage?
 Friendship?
 Enmity?
 Disillusionment?
-I've removed the names of the characters except where essential for sense.
+Tragedy?
+I’ve removed the names of the characters except where essential for sense.

 In no particular order: